Rust vs Julia in scientific computing

 Such changes that affect a relatively big part of a codebase are called refactorings.

 Refactoring in Rust is a smooth compiler driven process.
 The compiler will throw an error for everything that you didn't adjust yet.
 You just work through the list of compiler errors.
-After solving that puzzle, your program compiles and you can pretty much be sure that you didn't forget anything!
+After solving that puzzle, your program compiles and you can be pretty confident that you haven't forgotten anything.

 No errors at runtime!

-We could build a linter for Julia, just like the many linters for Python.
-Tools like linters for dynamically typed languages will not reach the power and correctness of a static analysis built on a well typed language.
+One could build a linter for Julia, just like the many linters for Python.
+Tools like linters for dynamically typed languages won't reach the power and correctness of a static analysis built on a well typed language.
 It will just be like putting more cement on a fragile base just to make it a bit safer.

 Error handling